-If testicular cancer is suspected your testicle will usually be removed.
+If testicular cancer is suspected, your testicle will usually be removed.
 When the lump has been removed it is examined under a microscope to confirm the diagnosis.
 It is not usually possible to diagnose testicular cancer by taking a tissue sample (biopsy) without removing the testicle.
-This is because there's a danger that if only a sample is taken it may cause the disease to spread or recur.
 It's safest just to remove the whole testicle.
 The operation to remove the testicle is called an orchidectomy.
-See page 26 for more details.
+See page 33 for more details.